behemot-biz/crop-calendar/README.md

 ## Modules

 ### plant.py
-The `plant.py` module defines the `Plant` class and its subclasses, encapsulating the properties and behavior of different types of plants.
+The `plant.py` module defines the `Plant` class and its subclasses, encapsulating the properties and behaviour of different types of plants.

 #### Plant Class
 - **Attributes:**